Employee engagement is a key focus area in almost every industry and discipline, but it’s especially important when it comes to sales teams.

 Employees who are more engaged with their work are also more likely to contribute to its success and show stronger alignment with your brand, a factor which is crucial to staying competitive in today’s ever-evolving market.

-How to engage your sales force: 6 key areas to focus on
+How to make your sales force more productive: 6 key areas to focus on

 1. Make information accessible